 - The connection information from the running database, whenever possible.
 Thus, in most cases, you can avoid specifying most options on the command line or in a configuration file. - Parameters you specify on the mysqlbackup command line.
 You can specify certain options for individual backup jobs this way. - The MySQL configuration file (by default, my.cnf on Unix and my.ini on Windows).
 The parameters are searched for first under the [mysqlbackup] group, then under the [client] group.
-You can put common parameters that apply to most backup jobs in the configuration file.
+You can put common parameters that apply to most of your backup jobs into the configuration file.